Do's and Don'ts of Fire Safety in Victoria

 Don'ts of Fire Safety

-- When fire has become out of control, don't try to extinguish it by yourself.
+- When a fire has become out of control, don't try to extinguish it by yourself.
 Never try to be a hero.
 Contact emergency responders immediately.

 - Do not go back inside once you've evacuated the building